riot/riot/doc/index.md

 <span class="tag">note</span> the tags are [converted](compiler.html) to JavaScript before browsers can execute them.

-### Virtual DOM
+### Intelligent DOM manipulation
-- Smallest possible amount of DOM updates and reflows.
+- Absolutely the smallest possible amount of DOM updates and reflows.
-- All expressions are pre-compiled and cached for high performance.
+- Expressions are pre-compiled and cached for high performance.
 - No extra HTML root elements or `data-` attributes.
 - Lifecycle events for more special needs.